Last Updated on July 10, 2023 by Emmanuel

 Straight-tube rigid forks suit urban commuting, cyclocross racing, and touring, where the rider needs speed and maneuverability.

-Straight Tube Rigid Forks Pros and Cons.
+The Straight Tube Rigid Forks Pros and Cons.

 Pros: